aflatter/backbone-rails/README.md

     gem 'backbone-rails'

+Require backbone and its dependencies as a group in `app/assets/javascripts/application.js.coffee`:

+    #= require backbone-rails

+With pure javascript, the lines would look like `app/assets/javascripts/application.js`:

+    //= require backbone-rails

-Require what you need in `app/assets/javascripts/application.js.coffee`:
+Or if you need to, require what you need in `app/assets/javascripts/application.js.coffee`:

     #= require json2
     #= require underscore
     #= require backbone

 With pure javascript, the lines would look like `app/assets/javascripts/application.js`:

     //= require json2